Opening safely - guidance for businesses

 The first thing you need to do is check that your business or venue is permitted to open.
 Following amendments to the regulations effective from 4 July, there are still ongoing restrictions on certain activities meaning that not all businesses and venues are able to reopen at the current time.

-The Better Business for All (BBfA) partnership have produced a useful and comprehensive COVID-19 Toolkit to guide businesses through main considerations for reopening a business safely.
-The document covers areas such as risk assessments, checklists for returning to work, guidance for specific types of work and ongoing COVID-19 checks.
+The Better Business for All (BBfA) partnership has produced a useful and comprehensive Covid-19 toolkit to guide businesses through main considerations for reopening a business safely.
+The document covers areas such as risk assessments, checklists for returning to work, guidance for specific types of work and ongoing Covid-19 checks.
 A directory of links to external agencies providing further guidance and templates are provided in each section.

-If you have more than 5 employees on site, you must document your COVID-19 risk assessment.
-The HSE have provided a template for you to use.
+If you have more than five employees on site, you must document your Covid-19 risk assessment.
+The HSE have produced a template for you to use.
 You should discuss the workplace risk assessment with your staff to identify the practical ways of managing the risks.
-After carrying out a risk assessment, if it is clear you cannot control the risks presented by COVID-19 (i.e. operate your business safely) then you must cease trading.
+After carrying out a risk assessment, if it is clear you cannot control the risks presented by Covid-19 (which means operating your business safely) then you must cease trading.

-All businesses should have in place a specific risk assessment that deals with reasonably practicable measures e.g. limiting aerosol release, minimising exposure and consideration of the use of respiratory protective equipment where appropriate.
+All businesses should have in place a specific risk assessment that deals with reasonably practicable measures such as limiting aerosol release, minimising exposure and using respiratory protective equipment where appropriate.
 Ensure your risk assessment includes:

 - What actions are required - ongoing short, medium and long-term management of the water system and its component

 Where required, you should seek the expertise of an external legionella advisor.
-See a list of companies recognised by the Legionella Control Association as being competent to advise on legionella management.
-(NB. other sources are available).
+The Legionella Control Association hold a list of companies recognised as being competent to advise on legionella management.
+This is not a definitive list; other sources are available.
 A local plumbing service may also be able to help depending on how complex the system is, and their qualifications and experience.

 When flushing the system fresh mains water should be used.
 Where additional risks have been identified, professional cleaning and disinfection must also be undertaken.
 Particular areas to consider that are often overlooked or difficult to flush include: